ccsb-scripps/Meeko/docs/source/cli_lig_prep.rst

 mk_prepare_ligand.py
 ====================

-A command-line script for ligand preparation to generate the ligand PDBQT file.
-Currently support SD files (.sdf), Mol2 files (.mol2) and Mol files (.mol), but SDF is strongly preferred.
+A command-line script for ligand preparation that generates the ligand PDBQT file(s).
+Currently supports SD files (.sdf), Mol2 files (.mol2) and Mol files (.mol), but SDF is strongly preferred as input files.

 Basic usage
 -----------